3mdeb/news-and-ideas/blog/content/post/2020-05-01-trenchboot-nlnet-ci-cd-system.md

 2. **3mdeb/TrenchBoot infrastructure**

     It is a core of our CI/CD system.
-When build request is triggered, GitLab CI runner is doing entire job.
+When build request is triggered, GitLab CI runner is doing the entire job.
 Results of its work are delivered in 3 ways:

     1. Publish artifacts (binaries) to the Cloud layer.